mrowdy/basic-php-blog/README.md

 basic-php-blog
 ==============

-A simple php/mysql blog for training purpose
+A simple php/mysql blog for one of my PHP seminars